 Vanderbilt University Medical Center

 Vanderbilt began training its first residents in 1925.
 From those original 12 residents, the institution’s graduate medical education programs have grown to include over 900 trainees in over 90 residency and fellowship programs.
 Vanderbilt Medical Center has sustained similar growth, expanding from the original Vanderbilt University Hospital to what is now an expanding network of outpatient clinics and specialty care inpatient facilities.
 Vanderbilt Medical Center is a tertiary care center that serves as a regional referral center for the southeast.
-Its facilities include the Vanderbilt Ingram Cancer Center, the Stallworth Rehabilitation Center, the Vanderbilt Psychiatric Hospital, the Monroe Carroll Jr Children’s Hospital at Vanderbilt, and the Vanderbilt Heart and Vascular Institute.
+Its facilities include the Vanderbilt Ingram Cancer Center, the Stallworth Rehabilitation Center, the Vanderbilt Psychiatric Hospital, the Monroe Carroll Jr Children’s Hospital at Vanderbilt and the Vanderbilt Heart and Vascular Institute.
 While the majority of the department’s obstetric and gynecologic care is provided at Vanderbilt University Hospital, the collaborative nature of the care provided at Vanderbilt will lead to opportunities to interface with patients and providers in different settings.
 In addition, Vanderbilt Medical Center serves as the core clinical training site for the Vanderbilt School of Nursing and Vanderbilt School of Medicine.

-Women's Health Center at One Hundred Oaks
+Center for Women's Health at One Hundred Oaks